-Having previously identified price as the primary hurdle to purchase for most potential customers, we used new messaging, “Worth It,” in an ad campaign to address that hurdle head-on.
-We knew, though, that it wouldn’t be enough for FURminator to use that language—we had to figure out how to get thousands of passionate FURminator brand ambassadors and influencers to use that language.
+We identified price as the primary hurdle to purchasing for most potential customers early on.
+So we used new messaging, “Worth It,” in an ad campaign to address that hurdle head-on.
+However, we knew that it wouldn’t be enough for FURminator to use that language.
+We had to figure out how to get thousands of passionate FURminator brand ambassadors and influencers to use that language.

 We did that in two key ways: by redefining the target audience and by creating a forum through which they could learn, and then use, that language.
 That forum was the Worth It social site and all the share-able content we created for it.